Skin · Condition

 Pigment loss — stimulated gently back toward even tone.

 Hypopigmentation is the appearance of skin patches lighter than the surrounding tissue, caused by reduced melanocyte activity or melanocyte loss.
 It can follow inflammation, injury, chemical exposure, laser damage, or autoimmune conditions like vitiligo.
-At Feonix Aesthetics in Coventry, we treat cosmetic hypopigmentation with microneedling, chemical peels and targeted protocols that stimulate melanocyte activity and support even skin tone.
+At Feonix Aesthetics in Coventry, we treat cosmetic hypopigmentation with the Fotona non-ablative fractional thulium laser as our primary intervention, supported by Secret RF microneedling, chemical peels and mesotherapy — protocols that stimulate melanocyte activity in suitable cases.
+Results vary by underlying cause; medical depigmentation conditions such as vitiligo are referred to dermatology.

 Hypopigmentation can result from a variety of causes.
 Post-inflammatory hypopigmentation is one of the most common, occurring after the skin has been damaged by burns, injuries, infections, or inflammatory conditions such as eczema or psoriasis.
 The healing process can leave behind areas of reduced pigmentation that may be temporary or long-lasting.
 Certain skin treatments, particularly aggressive laser treatments, chemical peels, or cryotherapy performed at inappropriate settings, can inadvertently damage melanocytes and cause hypopigmentation.
 Vitiligo is an autoimmune condition in which the immune system attacks melanocytes, creating distinctive white patches on the skin.
 Pityriasis alba is a common, mild condition that causes pale patches, often on the face, and is frequently seen in children.
 Tinea versicolor, a fungal infection, can produce lighter patches on the skin, particularly on the torso.
 Sun damage can also disrupt melanocyte function over time.
 Genetic factors influence melanocyte density and function, affecting susceptibility to hypopigmentation.